||Log Odds and Logistic Regression

 estimator to get what is called a complete Bayesian formulation with

 prior probabilities.
-In essence, this means that if the quantile
+In essence, this means that when a particular

-we do the equivalent of priming all the buckets with a very small
+we do the equivalent of priming all the bins with a very small

 amount of positive cases.

 The formula GeneXproTools uses in the evaluation of the Positives

 Rate values pi for all the quantiles is the following:

 where μ is the Laplace estimator that in GeneXproTools has